model: claude-opus-4-7

 Instructions

-1. In a large bowl, lightly mash about half of the lentils with a fork or potato masher — keep some texture, not a complete paste.
+1. Mash about half the lentils with a fork — keep texture, not a paste.

-2. Add the finely chopped onion, minced garlic, crumbled feta, and fresh herbs.
+2. Add onion, garlic, feta, and herbs.
 Mix to combine.

-3. Pour in the beaten eggs and mix thoroughly.
+3. Stir in the beaten eggs and mix thoroughly.

-4. Stir in the chickpea flour, one tablespoon at a time, until the mixture is firm enough to shape into patties.
+4. Add chickpea flour one tablespoon at a time until firm enough to shape.

-5. Season with a little salt (feta is already salty) and plenty of black pepper.
+5. Season with black pepper and a little salt (feta is salty).

-6. Let the mixture rest for 10 minutes — this helps the flour absorb moisture and improves binding.
+6. Let the mixture rest 10 minutes to absorb moisture.

-7. With damp hands, form the mixture into 6–8 small, firm patties.
+7. With damp hands, form into 6–8 small, flat patties.

-8. Heat a tablespoon of olive oil in a large skillet over medium heat.
+8. Heat olive oil in a skillet over medium heat.

-9. Carefully place the patties in the skillet and cook for 4–5 minutes per side, until golden brown and firm.
+9. Cook patties 4–5 minutes per side until golden brown and firm.

-10. Serve warm with a dollop of yogurt or a simple green salad.
+10. Serve warm with yogurt or a green salad.

 Notes

-• The two eggs combined with chickpea flour are essential binders — don't skip the resting time.
+• The eggs combined with chickpea flour are essential binders — don't skip the resting time.

-• Make patties smaller and flatter for better hold and more even cooking.
+• Make patties smaller and flatter for better hold and even cooking.

-• Ensure the oil is properly hot before adding patties — this prevents sticking and creates a better crust.
+• Ensure oil is properly hot before adding patties — prevents sticking.

 Variations

-• Swap fresh parsley for fresh mint for a lighter, more Middle Eastern flavour
+• Swap parsley for fresh mint for a Middle Eastern twist

-• Add a teaspoon of ground cumin for a warmer, earthy note
+• Add a teaspoon of ground cumin for an earthy note

-• Use ricotta instead of feta for a milder, creamier version
+• Use ricotta instead of feta for a milder version

-• Serve inside whole wheat pita with cucumber and yogurt
+• Serve in whole wheat pita with cucumber and yogurt

-• Add finely grated zucchini (squeezed dry) for extra moisture and veg
+• Add finely grated zucchini (squeezed dry) for extra veg

 • Bake at 200°C for 20–25 minutes, flipping halfway, for an oil-free version